 SKETCHES_After endless scrolling and gathering of inspiration I began to take my ideas to paper and sketch numerous ideas out, this was a process that allowed any ideas I had internally to come to fruition and discover what works or not.

-DIGITIZED SKETCHES_After receiving feedback I digitized two ideas, while my left design was generally well received, I wanted to still tryout polishing a different design to get a broader amount of feedback.
+DIGITIZED SKETCHES_I digitized two of my strongest sketches after reviewing them with both my peers and professor, while my left design was generally more well received, I wanted to tryout polishing a different design to get broader feedback.

 ROUGH DRAFTS_Ultimately, the left design was stronger and chosen as my final design.
 As much as I like the idea of an iconic logo design, I had to find ways to insert my name into the established design.
-Here I finally had the chance to play with color and explore layouts for my business card.
+Here I was able to play with color and explore layouts for my business card.

-FINAL DESIGN_Following unanimous feedback, I changed the font to one that matches the flow of my logo landing me on my final design and kept the green + pink color combination.
+FINAL DESIGN_Following unanimous feedback, I changed the font to one that matches the flow of my logo landing me on my final design.
+The green and pink color combination was favored by myself and peers for its striking look.

 From my batch of business card designs this vertical design was selected for having a greater visual hierarchy.

-After the business card, I designed my professional cover letter + resume ensuring to implement my visual identity in the design.
+After the business card, I designed my professional cover letter and resume ensuring to implement my visual identity in the design.

 Back to Top